simp/pupmod-simp-simpkv/REFERENCE.md

 Data type: `Hash`

-Hash that specifies libkv backend options to be merged with `libkv::options`.
+Hash that specifies simpkv backend options to be merged with `simpkv::options`.

 ##### `backends`